How To Start A Novel - The First Line.Oct 10, 2019

 For world-building speculative, fantasy, sci-fi - go oddball.

 “It was a bright cold day in April, and the clocks were striking thirteen.”
 1984, George Orwell.

 If in doubt, relax for now.

-You’ll only crack it for sure and make a decision on it at the end of the novel writing process; we cover this process in our novel writing courses.
+You’ll only crack it for sure and make a decision on it at the end of the novel writing process; we cover this process in our creative writing courses.